-This course promotes skills in basic caption writing, photography, and editing.
-Students compose and manipulate photos using Adobe Lightroom and explore layout and design elements of Students plan, create, interpret, analyze visual and representations and carefully examine their product publication.
+This course promotes skills in basic caption writing, design, photography, and editing.
+Students compose and manipulate photos using Adobe Lightroom and explore layout and design elements of Students plan, create, interpret, and analyze visual carefully examine representations and their product publication.
 Twenty-first century skills in collaboration, creative thinking, technical literacy, communication, and critical thinking are also practiced.
 The course concludes with the completion of The Troubadour, the annual yearbook.
 All students adhere to yearbook procedures, including deadlines.
 Some members serve as editors, taking on a leadership role in the class.
 Students must be able to work after school and/or at home to meet deadlines.